Congratulations to Dr. Landau for winning the NYSPMA podiatrist of the year award!

 Read more about Elderly and their Feet

-If you are experiencing pain in the feet or ankles, don’t join the stubborn majority refusing treatment.
-Feel free to contact one of our podiatrists from New York Foot and Ankle.
+High heels have a history of causing foot and ankle problems.
+If you have any concerns about your feet or ankles, contact one of our podiatrists from New York Foot and Ankle.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Franklin Square, Bethpage, Bronx, and Brooklyn, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.